 This adds up to thousands of requests per day, each one being stored as a separate line in the log file.
 The log stores such basic information as the time and date of the request, the file name, the IP address of the computer making the request and the type of browser being used.
 This information comes in very handy for analyzing the site traffic.
 My hosting service provides analysis software that summarizes these logs but it’s not customizable, I don’t fully trust its analysis and it doesn’t always answer the questions that I have like the one that came up the other day;

 “Why are my visitors getting so many 404 errors??”

 For those who don’t know, 404 is the error code you get when you try to pull up a page that doesn’t exist.
-Very often, you’ll see a custom page like this one that the webmaster has created to let you know about the error and redirect you to another page.
 The analysis software was telling me I had hundreds of these results which is worrisome because they’re not very attractive to visitors and can indicate problems with the site.
 The statistics didn’t tell me what page requests were generating the errors, however.

 I decided to look at the logs directly and see what I could find out.
 I figured if the analysis software could read it, I could find a way to work with it.
 The initial view was not encouraging.

 It only looks like it’s from NASA …